 Most flowers are best harvested in the morning when temperatures are still cool and they have the highest water content.
 If you harvest on a hot summer’s day, your flowers will be quick to wilt.

-Choose flowers that are close to their full splendor.
+Choose flowers that are close to their full splendour.
 By this, I mean that they are just coming into full bloom.
 Too early and you run the risk they won’t open, too late and you may miss the show altogether.
 Blooms that never fully open are so disappointing!

 Bring a bucket or jar of water with you to harvest and add the flowers right away as you cut.
 This way, they won’t have the opportunity to wilt as you’re still picking.